 Archaeological excavations carried out near Hà Giang town at Doi Thang (Pine Hill) have established the region’s antiquity to about 3000 years back.
 What was later called Hà Giang Province by the French was part of bộ Tân Hưng in ancient times, one of 15 bộ in the nation of Văn Lang.

-The French occupied this region in 1886, establishing their military garrison on the east bank of the Lô River and which became later in 1905 one of the four major military establishments in French Indochina in North Vietnam.
+The French occupied this region in 1886, establishing their military garrison on the east bank of the Lô River and which became, in 1905, one of the four major military establishments in French Indochina in North Vietnam.
 The Vietnamese Dao tribals rebelled against the French colonial rule first in 1901 led by Triệu Tiến Kiến and Triệu Tài Lộc, which was quelled, and the former was killed in the war.
-However, in 1913, Triệu Tài Lộc organized another rebellion with the help of Triệu Tiến Tiến, another member of his clan, which lasted for two years till 1915.
+However, in 1913, Triệu Tài Lộc organized another rebellion with the help of Triệu Tiến Tiến, another member of his clan, which lasted for two years until 1915.
 Their slogan was “No Corvees, no taxes for the French; drive out the French to recover our country; liberty for the Dao.”

-The increasing opposition by the Vietnamese to the French rule saw the King adopting a neutral stance.
-Vương Chú Sển who succeeded his father after the latter’s death in 1944, however, pledged support to Hồ Chí Minh.
+The increasing opposition by the Vietnamese to French rule saw the King adopting a neutral stance.
+However, Vương Chú Sển, who succeeded his father after the latter’s death in 1944, pledged support to Hồ Chí Minh.
 Japan’s defeat by the Allies of World War II created a power vacuum for Vietnamese communists to seize power in August 1945 before French authorities were able to return to reclaim control of the government.
 Their initial success in staging uprisings and in seizing control of most of the country by September 1945 was partially undone, however, by the return of the French a few months later.